 I’m still using Quiver (I have too many notes and snippets to switch) but I recently realized you can link to individual notes in MacOS, even from outside of the Quiver app!

 My next step is to deploy this app to Heroku.
-It helped solve a problem for me and hopefully it will help others developers on their coding journey.
+It helped solve a problem for me and hopefully, it will help other developers on their coding journey.